 2. How is right of access to the data by a user determined?

-The Chief Security Officer for the Agency determines by a need to know/work related requirement, which office staff member are authorized to use the system and access is granted by the Department of Treasury.
+The Chief Security Officer for the Agency determines by a need to know/work related requirement, which office staff member are authorized to use the system, along with Employment in Security Branch, and a favorable adjudication on background investigation.